Þangbrandr

 Þangbrandr was a missionary sent to Iceland by king of Norway Óláfr Tryggvason to convert the inhabitants to Christianity.
 Snorri Sturluson described him as follows:

 Origins

 Þangbrandr's origins are uncertain.
-According to some sources, he was the son of an otherwise unknown Vilbaldus, count of Saxony or of Bremen.
-But he is also said to be Flemish.
+In no less than two Icelandic sagas, he is the son of an otherwise unknown Vilbaldus, count of Saxony or of Bremen.
+In contrast, 12th century Norwegian historian Theodoric the Monk presents him as Flemish.
 He may have been a clerk to the bishop of Bremen.
 However that may be, his name seems to be of German origin, and may come from Old High German *Dankbrant.

 Encounter with Óláfr

 The Bishop of Bremen was invited to England by the Archbishop of Canterbury, and Þangbrandr went with him.
 In England, Þangbrandr was offered a shield with a crucified Christ drawn on it.
 When they returned to Saxony they met Óláfr, who saw Þangbrandr's shield and was pleased with it.
 The Þangbrandr gave Óláfr the shield and, in return, the king promised to help and protect him in case he would need it.